 Set a realistic budget

 You don’t have to spend a fortune to own a good car.
 Knowing what you can afford is the first thing you need to explore when learning how to buy your first car.
 It will help you avoid surprises later in the process and keep your finances in check.
-Use SAC Federal Credit Union’s free, online calculators, including the “How much car can I afford calculator”, to help estimate what you can afford and what your monthly payments will be.
+Use Cobalt Credit Union’s free, online calculators, including the “How much car can I afford calculator”, to help estimate what you can afford and what your monthly payments will be.

 Also, understanding your credit history before initiating the sales process will clarify your financial standing.
-Check your credit report free to get an idea of where you stand.
+Check your credit report for free to get an idea of where you stand.
 Then download our free e-book, The Building Blocks of Credit, for an in-depth explanation of credit.

 Understand ownership costs